-- Eligibility for Holiday Pay: All trial service period, regular status and part-time employees who have been hired directly by the City and are on active status are eligible to receive paid holiday benefits as outlined below.
-Employees on approved leaves of absence for any reason and temporary/casual employees are not eligible for paid holiday benefits. - 2.
-Amount of Holiday Pay: Eligible employees receive holiday as follows: - a.
+- ELIGIBILITY FOR HOLIDAY PAY: All trial service period, regular status and part-time employees who have been hired directly by the City and are on active status are eligible to receive paid holiday benefits as outlined below.
+Employees on unpaid approved leaves of absence for any reason and temporary/casual employees are not eligible for paid holiday benefits. - 2.
+AMOUNT OF HOLIDAY PAY: Eligible employees receive holiday as follows: - a.
 Full-time hourly employees who do not work on a holiday receive eight (8) hours of pay at their regular hourly rate of pay.
-As a limited exception, if the employee's regular work schedule is a 4 day per week/10-hour per day schedule and the holiday falls on a day the employee would otherwise be scheduled to work, the employee receives ten (10) hours of pay at their regularly hourly rate of pay for that day. - b.
+If a non-exempt employee's regular work schedule is a 4 day per week/10-hour per day schedule and the holiday falls on a day the employee would otherwise be scheduled to work, the employee will receive eight (8) hours of pay at their regularly hourly rate of pay for that day and the employee may use accrued time for the additional 2 hours or make up the time during the same work week. - b.
 Part-time hourly employees who do not work on a holiday receive a pro-rated number of hours of holiday pay based on the budgeted FTE for their position.
 Generally, benefits are provided to FTEs who work 20 hours or more. - c.
 Non-exempt employees who are required to work on a recognized holiday are paid at time and one-half for all hours worked plus holiday pay as outlined above. - d.
 Exempt employees receive a continuation of salary without deduction for recognized holidays. - 3.
-Veteran's Day Holiday: The City respects the service of our Veterans.
+VETEREAN'S DAY HOLIDAY: The City respects the service of our Veterans.
 Qualified Veterans are generally not required to work on Veteran's Day regardless of their position.
 However, in rare cases, where granting a particular employee Veteran's Day off creates a significant operational disruption or other undue hardship, the employee is given the option to select (with management approval) and alternative, unpaid day off within the year following Veteran's Day as a replacement day.
 For more information, contact the City Manager.